-- The coat is long and the cavy has lots of fur that needs combing or maintenance.
-This type of fur gets greasier more often, and dirtier, so based on the breed you have, long-hair guinea pigs would probably make use of baths more than other breeds.
+- The coat is long, and the cavy has many furs that need combing or maintenance.
+This type of fur gets greasier more often and dirtier.
+So, most likely, long-hair guinea pigs would probably make use of baths more than other breeds.

-- You intend to show off the guinea pig on exhibits for pets or similar appearances.
-In this case, it is justified to give the cavy a proper bath.
+- You intend to show the guinea pig on exhibits for pets or similar appearances.
+It is justified to give the cavy a proper bath in this case.

 - The veterinarian recommended baths for removing certain issues, like a parasite or fungal infection of the cavy’s skin and fur.

-- Once parasite infection is removed, baths are taking good care of the skin and fur of the cavy, to ensure parasites won’t come back.
+- Once parasite infection is removed, regular baths to take good care of the skin and fur of the cavy should be advised, ensuring parasites won’t come back.

 When the guinea pig doesn’t need a bath, it is for these reasons:

 - It suffers from a respiratory infection or illness.